Job scheduling with Postgres: Improve database management with automation

 .

-How to Schedule Jobs with Postgres and Cron Jobs
+How to schedule jobs with Postgres and cron jobs

 Another solution for scheduling and running jobs in Postgres is using the cron job functionality available in Unix operating systems like Linux.
 Cron is a time-based job scheduler that allows users to automate tasks on a recurring basis.
 By combining the power of cron with Postgres, jobs can be scheduled that interact with the database.